I beg to move,

 The hon.
 Member for Monmouth (David T. C. Davies) spoke about his Welsh Affairs Committee’s visit to Scotland and the work it did there.
 He was right to highlight the good work that is being done in Scotland.
 I will focus my remarks on the good work that is done both Scotland-wide and particularly in Moray.

 The armed forces covenant is taken very seriously in my constituency, which has had a significant military footprint for many decades.
-Unlike other speakers so far in this debate, I want to put it on record that our personnel and our veterans do outstanding service We in this place should never tire of highlighting and praising what they have done and continue to do for their country.
+Like other speakers so far in this debate, I want to put it on record that our personnel and our veterans do outstanding service.
+We in this place should never tire of highlighting and praising what they have done and continue to do for their country.

 I was delighted when, in October last year, Jo Lenihan was appointed armed forces covenant development officer serving the Moray and Highland military communities.
 Moray and Highland Councils are to be congratulated on joining forces to secure the post, which is funded by the Ministry of Defence’s covenant fund.
 As the hon.
 Member for Glasgow North West (Carol Monaghan) said, the covenant is to fulfil the Government’s promise to those serving and those who have served that they and their families are guaranteed to be treated fairly.